Incorporating Hidden Layer representation into Adversarial Attacks and Defences: Conclusion

 \section{Conclusion}

-We show that, according to our definition of adversarial examples, we can generate imperceptible adversarial examples, unrecognizable adversarial examples and adversarial patches and construct defending strategy.
-Our attack methods can effectively generate adversarial examples whose performances are better than the most attack methods (except for PGD and CW in some setting).
-Furthermore, our defending strategy achieve state-of-the-art performance.
-As far as we know, our defence is the best performance than existed methods such as adversarial training.
-Since we do not use adversarial training, our defence is less time-consuming than adversarial training.
+We show that, it is significantly different between human recognizes an image and DNNS to recognize the image.
+The influence on the prediction results depends on whether the original characteristic semantics are changed in the hidden layer under the condition that adversarial perturbation does not change objective reality.
+Therefore, based on this conjecture, incorporating hidden layer representation we propose a defence strategy and three types of adversarial attacks.

-In this paper, we define generalized adversarial examples to include three types of adversarial examples.
-Furthermore, our attack methods are focus on a single hidden layer.
-Starting from our definition, we propose three attack methods and one defence strategy.
-We present that we can construct more powerful attack methods by manipulating multi-hidden layers or adaptively manipulating multi-hidden layers.
-That is what we want to improve in the future.
-Our defence strategy achieves excellent performance.
+Our defence strategy achieves state-of-the-art performance and is less time-consuming than adversarial training.
 However, even if our defence method can defend against the attack, the improper setting will lead to the model’s accuracy decreased in the clean sample.
 Therefore, there is room for improvement in our defence in the future.